gdetor/rescience-c.github.io/03-edit.md

 A full replication covers all the results of the original work, whereas a partial replication covers only a subset of the results.

-The main criteria for acceptance are
+The main criteria for acceptance of a successful replication are

  1. The actual replication of the research.
 The reviewer must evaluate the authors' claims about a successful replication, applying the